okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 The Okta-hosted sign-in page uses the [Sign-In Widget](https://github.com/okta/okta-signin-widget#okta-hosted-sign-in-page-default) component to interact with the user.

 If you aren't familiar with the Sign-In Widget, Okta recommends that you select the highest **Major Version** and the latest **Minor Version** (default).
-For details major and minor versions and the Sign-In Widget capabilities they support, see the [GitHub releases page](https://github.com/okta/okta-signin-widget/releases).
+For details, major and minor versions, and the Sign-In Widget capabilities they support, see the [GitHub releases page](https://github.com/okta/okta-signin-widget/releases).

 1. To update the major and minor versions, select **Edit** in the **Okta Sign-In Widget Version** section header.
 2. Make your changes, and then click **Save** at the bottom of the page.